k8spatterns/katacoda/22-Operator/05-create-cr.md

-In order to connect the ConfigMap and the application's Pods we are creating the following custom resource:
+To connect the ConfigMap and the application's Pods, we are creating the following custom resource:

 ```
 kind: ConfigWatcher